Home Help for families Information & Advice Benefits & money Benefits & tax credits Disability Living Allowance (DLA)

 Families we speak to describe getting this benefit as ‘life-changing’.

 Once your child turns 16 they will normally be asked to claim Personal Independence Payment (PIP) instead of DLA.

-However different rules will apply in Scotland from September 2020.
-Young people in Scotland who turn 16 on or after 1 September 2020 and who are getting DLA immediately before their 16th birthday will not be asked to claim PIP.
+However different rules will apply in Scotland since September 2020.
+Young people in Scotland who turned 16 on or after 1 September 2020 and who are getting DLA immediately before their 16th birthday will not be asked to claim PIP.
 Instead they will be able to continue receiving DLA until they turn 18.

 Any child who has a disability or illness might qualify for DLA, and you don’t need to wait for a formal diagnosis to make a claim.
 It is sufficient that they have some form of disability.